01772 743531

 2020-21: Swimming could not take place this year due to the pandemic.

 2021-22: Swimming took place this year but our data dipped due to a lack of water confidence following the pandemic.
-Children had not swam at weekends, with parents on foreign holiday or with school for a couple of years.
+Children had not swam at weekends, with parents on foreign holidays or with school for a couple of years.

 • 50% could swim competently, confidently and proficiently over a distance of at least 25 metres.